Etragas/Corellation_strategy/README.md

 ## Results

-Strategy results in average of 10% per year and sharpe coeffiscient ((average year percentage - zero risk percentage) / std deviation of portfolio) 0.38 which is considered very bad.
+Strategy results in 218% for 9 years of test (annualised 9%) and sharpe coeffiscient ((average year percentage - zero risk percentage) / std deviation of portfolio) 0.38 which is considered very bad.
 On the graph below green and red triangles represent executed buy/sell orders.
 On the top graph red line - value of account.

 ![](chart_1.png)

 ## Concerns
-1. All profit is geneerated during first 5 years ( данные для тех 5 лет ).
-Low sharpe coefficient as a consequence.
-My explanation for this is that at the same period when profit vanishes, std of Theil coefficent gets rough and wave-like.
-The same problem occured when I was initially testing on 20 years of data.
-On first 10 algorithm performed nice, then it was only loosing.
-In machine learning this problem is usually fought with deviding learning and testing data.
-But with trading market appearance obviously changes, but it's hard to tell how fast and evaluate correct time range for trading. -- пофиксилось

-2. Not many trades.
-17 pduring 9 years.
-They also come in seqences of 4-5, so most of the time strategy remains unactive.

-3.
+There aren't many trades - only 17.
+Also most of them are performed in sequences of 5-6 whithin 3-6 months.
+So most of the time there are no trades executed.
+That all results in risk that exceeds normal ~3 times.